ash-project/ash/documentation/topics/resources/identities.md

 ## Pre Checking

-`pre_check_with: DomainName` behaves the same as `eager_check_with`, but it runs just prior to the action being committed.
-Useful for data layers that don't support transactions/unique constraints, or manual resources with identities. `Ash.DataLayer.Ets` will require you to set `pre_check_with` since the ETS data layer has no built in support for unique constraints.
+`pre_check?` behaves the same as `eager_check?`, but it runs just prior to the action being committed.
+Useful for data layers that don't support transactions/unique constraints, or manual resources with identities. `Ash.DataLayer.Ets` will require you to set `pre_check?` since the ETS data layer has no built in support for unique constraints.
+The domain can be manually specified with `pre_check_with: DomainName`.